wp-plugins/about-me-widget/readme.txt

 * Added ability to have the adbout me title be clickable link to a wordpress page
 * Updated the tinymce advimage plugin to be compatible with latested tinyMCE version
 * Breaks backwards compatibility!!!!
+* Many thanks to John BouAntoun, without whom this version would not have been possible,  -Sam

 = 1.02 =
 * Fixes an issue that arises when installing from http://wordpress.org/extend/plugins/about-me-widget.